pulumi/docs/content/partner/azure.md

   title: Modern Infrastructure as Code on Azure
   list:
     - Define infrastructure in JavaScript, TypeScript, Python, Go, or any .NET language, including C#, F#, and VB.
-    - Increase your productivity using the full ecosystem of dev tools such as IDE auto-completion, type & error checking, linting, refactoring, and test frameworks to validate all your Azure resources.
+    - Increase your productivity using the full ecosystem of dev tools such as IDE auto-completion, type & error checking, linting, refactoring, and test frameworks to validate all of your Azure resources.
     - Keep your cloud secure and in compliance by enforcing policies on every deployment.
     - Codify best practices and policies then share them with your team or community as self-service architectures.
   cta: Learn More